chan-andy/tinylink/README.md

 # URL Shortener Service

-A modern URL shortener service built with Go, featuring Redis for storage and real-time analytics.
+A modern URL shortener service built with Go, featuring Redis for caching and PostgreSQL for persistent storage.

 ## Features